Mak Whitham: Club career

 When she was 13 years old, Whitham trained as a non-roster invitee with National Women's Soccer League clubs Kansas City Current, Washington Spirit, and NJ/NY Gotham FC in the 2024 preseason.
 She became the youngest person to play for an NWSL team when she appeared in an exhibition game for Gotham at the Women's Cup in Colombia, even scoring the last-minute game winner against Deportivo Cali.
 Gotham general manager Yael Averbuch West said Whitham "is clearly very ready, not just to handle this level, but to excel in our sessions".
 She continued to train with Gotham throughout the year and also trained with the boys' Los Angeles FC Academy of MLS Next and Santa Clarita Blue Heat of United Women's Soccer (UWS).
 The youngest player in UWS history at 13, she scored the opening goal for Santa Clarita in the national UWS semifinals and converted her penalty kick in the team's championship shootout victory in July 2024.

 Gotham announced on July 26, 2024, that they had signed Whitham to a four-year under-18 contract effective January 1, 2025, making her the youngest signing in NWSL history, one day before her 14th birthday.
 She reached an additional short-term deal which allowed her to debut for Gotham two days later.
-When she appeared as a substitute for Katie Stengel and logged 17 minutes during a 2–1 win against the Washington Spirit in the NWSL x Liga MX Femenil Summer Cup group stage, she became the youngest player in top-division American soccer history.
+When she logged 17 minutes off the bench for Katie Stengel during a 2–1 win against the Washington Spirit in the NWSL x Liga MX Femenil Summer Cup group stage, she became the youngest player in top-division American soccer history.
 She made two further appearances during the year, including as a 66th-minute substitute in the Summer Cup final, which Gotham lost 2–0 to the Kansas City Current.

 Whitham made her NWSL regular-season debut on March 15, 2025, as a stoppage-time substitute for Esther González in the season opener against the Seattle Reign.
 This made her the youngest player in league history at 14 years, 8 months, surpassing Melanie Barcenas.
-On September 2, she made her first professional start and played 45 minutes until being substituted for Katie Stengel in a 2–0 win over Alianza in the 2025–26 CONCACAF W Champions Cup group stage.
+On September 2, she made her first professional start and played 45 minutes until being substituted for Katie Stengel in a 2–0 win over Alianza in the CONCACAF W Champions Cup group stage.
+She was unused in the playoffs as Gotham won the 2025 NWSL Championship over the Washington Spirit.

+On August 4, 2026, it was announced that Whitham would join USL Super League club DC Power FC on loan for the rest of the year.
+She made her league debut later that month in a season-opening 1–0 loss to the Carolina Ascent.